AI Use Cases/Healthcare

 How does AI optimize financial contract risk extraction for Healthcare?

-AI-powered extraction uses healthcare-trained language models to automatically parse payer contracts and identify financial obligations, payment terms, prior authorization triggers, and compliance requirements - eliminating manual line-by-line review while maintaining 94%+ accuracy.
+Extraction uses healthcare-trained AI models to automatically parse payer contracts and identify financial obligations, payment terms, prior authorization triggers, and compliance requirements - eliminating manual line-by-line review, with a confidence score and source citation on every extraction for human verification.
 The system integrates directly with Epic, Cerner, and athenahealth to flag contract-to-claims mismatches in real time and routes high-risk clauses to your revenue cycle team for human verification.
 This approach combines AI speed with human oversight, ensuring that complex healthcare payment models (bundled payments, readmission penalties, network exclusions) are captured accurately and fed into your claims and prior authorization workflows.

 Is our Finance & Accounting data kept secure during this process?